-EPA Response: The error was caused by a missing space or tab in the table.
+EPA Response: A missing space or tab in the table caused the error.
 The maximum allowable concentrations proposed for 2,000 cubic yards of waste should have been 115 mg/kg total and 0.00234 mg/L TCLP.

-V. Final Rule Granting These Petitions
+V. Final Rule Granting This Petition

-A. What Decision Is EPA Finalizing?
+A. What decision is EPA finalizing?

-Today the EPA is finalizing an exclusion to conditionally delist an annual volume of 2,000 cubic yards of wastewater treatment plant sludge generated at DTP from conversion coating on aluminum.
+Today the EPA is finalizing an exclusion to conditionally delist an annual volume of 2,000 cubic yards of wastewater treatment plant sludges generated at AAI from conversion coating on aluminum.